halfflat/arblang-draft/outline/arblang-proposal.md

 Additive operators `+` and `-` and multiplicative operators `*` (or `·`) and `/` are all left associative.
 Multiplicative operators have higher precedence than additive operators.

 An additive expression of the form `expr₁ + expr₂` or `expr₁ - expr₂` is well formed iff `expr₁` and `expr₂` have the same quantity type.
 The expression has the same quantity type, with the value corresponding to the regular arithmetic operation after any requisite scaling to equalize units.
-For values that may carry an offset from a non-zero based unit, refer to _Offset value arithmetic_ below.
+For values that may carry an offset from a non-zero based unit, refer to [Offset units](#offset-units) below.

 A multiplicative expression of the form `expr₁·expr₂` or `expr₁/expr₂` is well defined if `expr₁` and `expr₂` have types _T₁_ and _T₂_ respectively, both of which are quantity types.
 The resultant type is the quantity-type _T₁·T₂_ or _T₁/T₂_ accordingly.